chen-qingyu/automation/readme.md

 ## AutoPip

-- autopip.py: Python script for automating install/upgrade packages.
+- autopip.py: Python script for automating install/upgrade Python's packages.
-- autopip.toml: List of third-party packages that need to be installed/upgraded.
+- autopip.toml: List of Python's packages that need to be installed/upgraded.